-Leigh Davis, owner of Davis+Delany, is one such owner.
-Davis bills himself on Linkedin as “The Mad Scientist of Home Care Uses His Own Agency As His “Lab” to develop the latest caregiver and long term growth systems”.
+Leigh Davis, the owner of Davis+Delany, is one such owner.
+Davis bills himself on Linkedin as “The Mad Scientist of Home Care Uses His Own Agency As His “Lab” to develop the latest caregiver and long-term growth systems”.
 He presented an extremely relatable presentation, speaking on the generational differences between the older and younger people in the caregiving field and most importantly, the work ethic variation related to the generational differences.
-The millennial (defined as a person reaching young adulthood in the early 21st century) workforce is in full effect and, he suggests, the high turnover rate for caregivers is a direct impacted of this.
+The millennial (defined as a person reaching young adulthood in the early 21st century) workforce is in full effect and, he suggests, the high turnover rate for caregivers is a direct impact of this.
 He explains this a bit further.

-While not ALL Millennials behave in a way that negatively impacts the caregiver retention rates, there is a clear indication that the upbringing of this particular group of young adults leads to a desire to enjoy and benefit from their work.
+While not ALL Millennials behave in a way that negatively impacts caregiver retention rates, there is a clear indication that the upbringing of this particular group of young adults leads to a desire to enjoy and benefit from their work.
 They aren’t just working to pay their bills, they are looking for a job they can look forward to and feel valued in – every single day.

 Davis offers his ideas to address what can the agency do about this.
 He has created, what he calls, the R.I.S.E system.
 Let’s break that down.

 R – Recognition

 Reward (recognition) can be given in many ways, whether it’s a physical notice of achievement or even something as simple as a text congratulating them on a piece of positive feedback from a customer, for example.
 Any extra energy put into providing recognition for your caregivers will give them more drive to do their best and make them feel that they are doing something worthwhile.
 Positivity feeds positivity!